-Before you get started: Make sure you've set up your Twilio account!
-If you do not, you will not be able to send tests or your mobile messages.
+Before you get started: Make sure you've signed up for Mobile Messaging.
 Here's instructions on how to do that.

 Go to the People tab in the Start Organizing menu and select Mobile Messages.